How would I go about asking a partner about his past?

 - "This is kinda hard or awkward to talk about, but have you ever been tested for STIs?
 [Wait for a response] Maybe we can get tested together?"

 You might also reassure your partner that you care about them and that you want to learn, support, and figure out which precautions to take — not to pry or judge their history.
-If you need a little extra help you may want to meet with a health promotion professional.
-These folks can help you prepare for these types of discussions and even help you role-play to practice starting a conversation.
+If you need a little extra help, you may want to meet with a health promotion professional, who may be found in a college health center or other health facilities.
+They can help you prepare for these types of discussions and even help you role-play to practice starting a conversation.